 Frozen foods, fast foods, bacon, pickles, canned soups, papad etc. come with unknown ingredients and preservatives that aren’t the best foods during your period.
 They can interfere with hormones and amplify PMS discomfort.

-Instead, have homemade meals, lots of salads and veggies, and heart and tummy warming foods like khichadi and porridge.
+Have homemade meals, lots of salads and veggies, and heart and tummy warming foods like khichadi and porridge.

 Avoid: Foods high in fats